aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ```

 Make sure that you've created an IAM role to allow Lambda function accesses to AWS IoT Core and DynamoDB services to run required API calls.
-You can use following file as an example policy to be attached to the role.
+You can use the following file as an example policy to be attached to the role.
 This reference IAM policy will allow lambda function to perform following restricted IoT and DynamoDB actions.

 ```json
 {